 Learn Simple Streigth Promoting Exercises From Home Without Equipement

-The Strength Promoting Exercises in the program can be done from home with your own body weight, so you don't need to worry about getting any equipment and they can take about 10 to 15 mins per session.
+Inside of the membership we have a program called BreathFit, which contains a series of Strength Promoting Exercises which can be done from home with your own body weight, so you don't need to worry about getting any equipment and they can take about 10 to 15 mins per session.

 Also, the physical exercises are only a fraction of the training since it also goes deep into advanced breathing techniques and you actually learn some of the science and physiology going on in your body as you do these practices.